womboai/edge-maxxing/README.md

 If running in a containerized environment like RunPod(which does not support Docker), then you need to run 2 pods/containers.
 The following setup assumes using PM2.

 ##### API Component
-In one pod/container, we'll set up the API component, start as follows:
+In one pod/container with a GPU, we'll set up the API component, start as follows:

 ```bash
     git clone https://github.com/womboai/edge-maxxing /api